GuillaumeDD/AdventOfCode2016/README.md

 	$ python day01.py

 # Notes about the Provided Solutions #
 1. Day 1: No Time for a Taxicab
-1. Day 2:
+1. Day 2: Bathroom Security
 1. Day 3:
 1. Day 4:
 1. Day 5: